QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/bem/bem.rst

 Blade Element Theory
 --------------------
 The blade element theory (BET) allows to compute the loads acting on a rotor based on the geometric and aerodynamic properties of individual blade sections at a certain radius of the blade.
-Thereby, a blade is devided into a discrete number of radially distributed sections.
+Thereby, a blade is divided into a discrete number of radially distributed sections.
 The loads on a singular section may be determined individually below the assumption that flow only has a component in chordwise direction and that the aerodynamic characteristics of 2-dimensional lift, drag and moment coefficients are applicable.

 .. figure:: 2d_af.png
    :scale: 60 %
+   :align: center
    :alt: Forces on a 2D airfoil

    2D forces on an airfoil.

 Classical Blade Element Momentum Theory
 ----------------------------------------
 The blade element momentum theory interlinks the 1D momentum theory with the blade element momentum theory.
-For pracitcal reasons, the stream tube theory is applied to radially distributed annular rings that match the discretization of the blade elements.
-Since both theories allow to express the rotor loads (power and thrust) within an annular segment in dependence of the induction factors :math:`a` and :math:`a'`, a system of equations can be iterated with the induction factors serving as the iterative quantities until a covergence threshold is reached.
+For practical reasons, the stream tube theory is applied to radially distributed annular rings that match the discretization of the blade elements.
+Since both theories allow to express the rotor loads (power and thrust) within an annular segment in dependence of the induction factors :math:`a` and :math:`a'`, a system of equations can be iterated with the induction factors serving as the iterative quantities until a convergence threshold is reached.

 Corrections
 -----------
-Due to the two dimensional nature of the BEM theory, three dimensional effects, can not be accounted for by the classical BEM.
+Due to the two-dimensional nature of the BEM theory, three dimensional effects, cannot be accounted for by the classical BEM.
 This leads to large deviations of the computed data compared with measured turbine data, especially under the influence of stall.
 Additionally, the assumption of the actuator disk (infitnite blade number) eradicates the tip loss in theory.
 To improve the accuracy of the BEM results, two correctional methods are implemented into QBlade: